sharetribe/flex-docs/src/docs/ftw-configuration/how-to-set-up-currency-in-ftw/index.md

 You may also need to update the mergeCurrency function in [configHelpers.js](https://github.com/sharetribe/web-template/blob/main/src/util/configHelpers.js#L51-L63) to use the default currency instead of the hosted one.
-At the moment, Sharetribe onboarding sets a default currency for your marketplace.
+At the moment, Sharetribe onboarding sets a default currency for your marketplace, even though the currency is not directly editable in Console.

 ```diff
 const mergeCurrency = (hostedCurrency, defaultCurrency) => {